ckormanyos/extended_complex/README.md

 ![](./images/zeta_critical_strip.jpg)

 In [example023a_riemann_zeta_zeros.cpp](https://github.com/ckormanyos/extended_complex/blob/main/example/example023a_riemann_zeta_zeros.cpp),
-the first three non-trivial zeros of the complex-valued Riemann-zeta function on the critical strip are calculated to ${\sim}~101$ decimal digits of precision.
+the first five non-trivial zeros of the complex-valued Riemann-zeta function on the critical strip are calculated to ${\sim}~101$ decimal digits of precision.

 The results found are: